 If you train for long periods of time, such as a long-distance runner, then you will experience this often.

-Running on an empty stomach can certainly help with this.
+Running with no food in your system can certainly help with this.

 Some people, particularly those who run long distances, find that eating before they run can be a little pointless.
 They will end up wasting the energy they just consumed pretty quickly while it isn’t necessary to do so.